Topl/BramblSc-docs/docs/Modules/Util/NodeUtils/NodeUtils.md

 All classes that implement this interface will implementation specific.
 In particular, this interface does not specify anything about how connections are managed.
 The expectation is that all details related to connection management will be determined by the gRPC implementation used, as that will be the main consumer of this interface's implementation.

+Here is a summary of the methods/functions in this interface:

+* [getUrl](#geturl) — Get the URL of the Bifrost node that a BifrostConnection works with.

 ### getUrl